Meet the Director

 In October 2018, Governor Rick Scott appointed Guthrie as Chief of Staff for the Florida Division of Emergency Management.
 In January 2019, Governor Ron DeSantis appointed him as Deputy Director of FDEM.
 Guthrie’s primary focuses as Deputy Director included coordinating efforts among all State agencies, Counties and Municipalities in dealing with natural and man-made disasters to ensure that all of Florida is prepared and ready to respond.
 During the state of Florida’s COVID-19 response, Guthrie served as the Deputy State Coordinating Officer and the State Emergency Response Team Chief.

 Guthrie has won numerous awards for his efforts and success in emergency management, including the Chad Reed First Responder Award from Governor Rick Scott and the Presidential Call to Service Award from President Barack Obama.

 Guthrie holds a Master of Arts in Human Services from Liberty University and a Bachelor of Arts in Criminal Justice from Columbia College.
 Guthrie is also a certified Master Exercise Practitioner by the Federal Emergency Management Agency.

-For updates on the Division’s preparedness, response and recovery efforts, follow Director Kevin Guthrie on Twitter @KevinGuthrieFL.
+For updates on the Division’s preparedness, response and recovery efforts, follow Executive Director Kevin Guthrie on Twitter @KevinGuthrieFL.